UmaOji/BankCSR/README.md

 This analysis aims to help stakeholders understand the social outreach strategies of banks and guide future CSR initiatives to achieve maximum social impact.

 #### Data Sources
-The dataset used for this analysis is *synthetic* but modeled to reflect realistic CSR spending patterns for 10 major Nigerian banks:
+The dataset used for this analysis is *synthetic* but modelled to reflect realistic CSR spending patterns for 10 major Nigerian banks:
 - Zenith Bank
 - Guaranty Trust Bank (GT Bank)
 - First Bank of Nigeria